 First, check if any practice or service groups at your firm already have client testimonials they can share.
-This is may be wishful thinking, but it doesn’t hurt to ask.
+While this may be wishful thinking, it doesn’t hurt to ask.
 If you have a client feedback process in place, you may be able to pull testimonials from there.

 To tease out a good testimonial, you need to ask the right questions.
 Help your clients by asking them guiding questions along these lines: